fajieyuan/universal_user_representation/README.md

 (1) We are the first to evidence that self-supervised user behavior pre-training helps many downstream tasks.

-(2) We are also the first to provide user profile prediction as a way to show the universal property of user representation
+(2) We are also the first to provide user profile prediction as a way to assess the universal or generic property of user representation

 (3) We release a large-scale public dataset for user representation transer learning and source code.